Boost Your Surf Confidence With These 4 Practices

 Practice well-rounded training

 Surfing is a full body sport, and it’s easy to lose surf and paddle endurance if you don’t have the opportunity to jump in the water frequently (as is often the unfortunate reality in our busy lives!)
 Practice building your strength and flexibility, in and out of the water.
-Cross-training will not only boost your readiness for that next session but will also bolster your health and longevity!
+Cross-training for surfing will not only boost your readiness for that next session but will also bolster your health and longevity!
 Not to mention, by diversifying your physical activities you’ll reduce the risk of burnout or sport-specific injuries.
 Think of it as an incentive to try something different while immersing yourself in a new community.

 An Adaptive Surfing Champion’s Journey of Resilience